TBJZL: Sidemen businesses

 Brown and the Sidemen have founded multiple businesses throughout their online careers.
 In 2014 the group launched a clothing brand under the Sidemen Clothing banner.
 In November 2021, they founded a restaurant chain known as Sides in collaboration with Reef.
 In October 2022, they launched their own vodka brand known as XIX Vodka. in March 2024, they launched a breakfast cereal brand known as Best Cereal in collaboration with Mornflake.

 ILLVZN

 In June 2018, Brown founded a streetwear brand called ILLVZN, with the official launch in February 2019.

 Baller League UK

 In November 2024, it was announced that Brown would manage one of the 12 teams in the upcoming Baller League UK, a six-a-side football competition set to be broadcast on Sky Sports.
 In March 2025, it was revealed that Brown would manage a team named VZN FC.
 The team played its first match on 24 March 2025, losing 6–3 against Deportrio.

 Family Ties podcast

-In May 2025, Brown announced Family Ties, a podcast produced by The Fellas Studios with his two brothers Manny and Jedidiah.
+In May 2025, Brown announced Family Ties, a podcast produced by The Fellas Studios.
+He hosts the podcast with his two brothers, Manny and Jedidiah.